snoop2head/scss_practice/README.md

 }
 ```

-- You don't know how much row of grids you should prepare in order to hold data from the server
+- You don't know how much rows of grids you should prepare in order to hold data from the server
-- content numbers > rows -> disaster!
+- if content numbers >>> rows, then disaster!
 - So automatically prepare rows

 ### grid-auto-flow